North Carolina vs. Northern Iowa: Odds, spread, over/under - November 22

 North Carolina vs. Northern Iowa: Odds, spread, over/under and other Vegas lines - November 22

-The North Carolina Tar Heels (3-0) will attempt to build on a three-game winning streak when visiting the Northern Iowa Panthers (1-2) on Wednesday, November 22, 2023 at Imperial Arena.
-It airs at 12:00 PM ET on ESPN.
+The North Carolina Tar Heels (3-0) will try to continue a three-game winning run when they visit the Northern Iowa Panthers (1-2) at 12:00 PM ET on Wednesday, November 22, 2023 at Imperial Arena.
+The contest airs on ESPN.

 See odds, spreads, over/unders and more from multiple sportsbooks in this article for the North Carolina vs. Northern Iowa matchup.